North Star Books - my guiding lights for work and life.

 Books for exhaustion, depression and burnout

 In the interest of complete integrity (see above) I have kept the above list to the books that I genuinely listen to over and over, times without number.
-However, there are a few others that took just one listen to embed themselves under my skin and act as guiding stars.
+However, there is one more book that took just one listen to embed itself under my skin and cement my belief in finding another way to live that is kinder, slower and not hustle driven.

 Can’t Even: How Millennials Became the Burnout Generation, by Anne Helen Peterson